alnoki/AAAAAA/doc/dev-guide/concepts/documentation.rst

 .. note::

-   The :ref:`Tools: Sphinx <tools-sphinx>` section explains how :ref:`Sphinx <tools-sphinx>` works, but this is an elaboration of the specific components in :term:`AAAAAA`
+   The :ref:`Tools: Sphinx <tools-sphinx>` section explains how :ref:`Sphinx <tools-sphinx>` works, but this is an elaboration of specific documentation components in :term:`AAAAAA`

 .. _concepts-documentation-structure: